telefonicaid/thinking-cities/docs/quickguide.md

 ### Step 0 - Credentials

-Please, check your inbox for an email with your credentials.
-It contains these fields that are required for the following steps:
+Please, request your credentials.
+You will receive an email containing these fields that are required for the following steps:

 <p>
 <table cellpadding="10", border="1" >